-Biomass alone accounts for 68.5 % of the renewable energy produced in EU-27, mainly in the form of solid wood biomass for heating :
+Biomass alone accounts for 68.5% of EU-produced renewable energy, mainly in the form of solid wood biomass for heating:

 Despite an already important role, wood as source of energy still has a significant growth potential as a means to fight climate change.

-Forests cover over 28% of the surface of France and a vast proportion of Europe.
-The forests in Europe have experienced continuous growth for 150 years.
-The annual harvest of timber is less than the natural growth of the forest.
-Furthermore a significant portion of what is currently harvested ends in “wastes” (sawdust, forestry residues, …) which are not valued today and that may be used as wood energy.
+Forests cover over 30% of the French territory and a vast proportion of the European geographical area.
+European forests have experienced continuous growth for 150 years.
+The annual harvest of timber is not sufficient to counterbalance the natural growth of forests.
+Furthermore a significant portion of what is currently harvested ends in “wastes” (sawdust, forestry residues, …) which are not valued as of today, but could be used as wood energy.

-The wood energy is a local energy resource and creates many jobs
+Wood energy: a local energy resource that creates jobs

-Wood can be transported economically on a distance of about 200 km, which means that it is a local resource.
-According to a French public institution (the ADEME), the consumption of 1000 tons of wood creates one permanent job and about 20 permanent jobs for a heating plant of 10 MW.
+Wood is a local resource: it unprofitable if transported for a distance higher than about 200 km.
+According to the French National Agency for the Environment and Energy Management (the ADEME), the consumption of 1,000 tons of wood creates one permanent job, and a heating plant of 10 MW about 20 permanent jobs.
 As a comparison, a 10 MW photovoltaic power plant creates about one full time job.
-Among renewable energies, the wood energy has the most favorable impact in terms of jobs creation.
+Among renewable energies, wood energy has the most favorable impact in terms of jobs creation.

 The potential of biomass as a heat source is enormous

 Renewable energy policy is rapidly changing the European biomass market.
-In response to the much-publicized EU Energy 2020 strategy, targeting 20% of energy requirements to come from renewable sources, biomass demand is expected to grow as much as 50% within the next decade :
+In response to the much-publicized EU Energy 2020 strategy, targeting a 20% share of renewable energy among the total energy consumption, biomass demand is expected to grow by up to 50% within the next decade:

 The most spectacular growth takes place in the area of district heating.
-For example, the “Grenelle de l’Environment” in France sets a quantitative target of a 12-fold increase of the heat produced annually from biomass and distributed by district heating networks, between 2008 and 2020 :
+For instance, the “Grenelle de l’Environment” in France sets a quantitative target of a 12-fold increase of the heat produced annually from biomass and distributed by district heating networks, between 2008 and 2020: